“The Death of Marat” by Jacques-Louis David

-The massacres were not an outburst of passion, but coldly and carefully organised.
+The massacres were not an outburst of passion, but coldly and carefully organized.
 More than 1,000 prisoners were killed within 20 hours.
-Jean-Paul Marat, member of the “Comité de surveillance”, called this action.
+Jean-Paul Marat, a member of the “Comité de surveillance,” called this action.
 The rest of Paris looked on in fear or approval.

 After Napoleon’s fall from Imperial power and the Bourbon revival, David exiled himself to Brussels, then in the United Kingdom of the Netherlands, where he remained until his death.
 David had a large number of pupils, making him the most substantial influence in French art of the early 19th century, primarily academic Salon painting.